jxeyy/Delivery-Car-Game/README.md

 # 2. Snowboarder-Game
 _Second game made using online resources_

-Snowboard on ice and reach the finishing point.
+Snowboard on ice and and collect as many jewels as you can before reaching the finishing point.

-Collect jewels along the way and click on the up arrow for a boost in speed!
-You can turn and do spins by clicking on the left or right arrows but the game restarts if you hit onto the ice!
+Click on the up arrow for a boost in speed!
+You can also turn and do spins by clicking on the left or right arrows but the game restarts if you hit onto the ice!

 ### Controls: